Admission RequirementsFor Admission requirements please click here

 What is a Midwife and midwifery?

-This four-year programme will be offered in partnership with two linked maternity care providers: The Coombe Women's Hospital and The Rotunda Hospital.
+This four-year programme will be offered in partnership with two linked maternity care providers: The Coombe Women and Infants University Hospital and The Rotunda Hospital.
 The first three years combine learning in university and midwifery practice in the maternity hospitals and will take place during the academic year with the usual academic holidays.
 The final year will include a 36-week period of internship in midwifery practice.

 This programme will provide you with the knowledge and skills to meet the needs of women and their families in an individualised, culturally sensitive manner.
 There are two components to the midwifery degree programme – a theoretical component and a midwifery practice component.